 Proper patient selection is essential in assuring quality outcomes.
 The patient’s functional status or access to care may obligate the use of different closure techniques depending on the situation.
 Vascular supply and durability of a flap can also be very patient specific.
 For example, a pedicle taken from within a scar or area of radiotherapy may have an impaired vascular supply, and therefore other reconstructive options should be considered.

 Relative contraindications include the risk of hemorrhage and smoking status.
 Smokers, in general, are at increased risk for complications following surgery.
-Specifically, they are at increased risk of flap necrosis, which means that other closure modalities may be preferable due to this risk.
-Smokers should be advised to stop smoking at least 2 weeks before and 1 week afterward to help maximize flap survival.
-Patients on anticoagulant therapy are at increased risk of perioperative and postoperative bleeding, which can impair flap viability.
-Current recommendations are to continue prescribed anticoagulant therapy for cutaneous procedures.
+Specifically, they are at increased risk of flap necrosis, which means that other closure modalities may be preferable due to this risk .
+Smokers should be advised to stop or reduce smoking before and after the procedure to help maximize flap survival.
+Patients on anticoagulant therapy are at increased risk of perioperative and postoperative bleeding, which can impair flap viability .
+Current recommendations are to continue prescribed anticoagulant therapy for cutaneous procedures .
 Surgeons should be mindful of these risks in planning wound closure as well as intraoperatively to help mitigate this risk.

 Rotation flaps are created by using an arcuate or curvilinear incision.
 Although they are referred to as rotation flaps, in practice, these flaps combine both advancement and rotation to pivot a flap into place (see Figure 1).
 Due to their arcuate shape, solitary rotation flaps are ideal for closing triangular defects.
 Closures using multiple rotation flaps, in contrast, do not need to be enlarged into a triangle.
 Given a circular defect being closed with a single rotation flap, the defect must be enlarged into an isosceles triangle along the arc of the tissue movement.
 The apex of the triangle must point to the center of the arc, and the base of the triangle must be continuous with the arc of the flap.
 The isosceles triangle should ideally have a length 2 times the base of the triangle.